 Whether you're getting a ride to the airport for a Delta flight or hitching a ride anywhere around town, you can earn some extra SkyMiles on every Lyft trip.

 Delta and Lyft have a great partnership that allows you to earn Delta SkyMiles every time you hop in a Lyft.
 It's as simple as linking your Delta SkyMiles and Lyft accounts.
 You will earn 1x SkyMile per dollar spent at Lyft & 2x SkyMiles per dollar spent on rides to and from the airport.
+Plus, first-time Lyft users will get 50% off their first rides in the U.S. after signing up and linking accounts.

 Again, these miles will be in addition to any points, miles, or cash back you are earning on the credit card you use to pay for your ride.